-U.S. military is taking custody of two British men accused of involvement in Islamic State killings of American hostages
+U.S. taking custody of British men linked to Islamic State killings of American hostages

 – – –

-The Washington Post’s Khabbat Abbas and Louisa Loveluck in Rmeilan, Syria, contributed to this report.
+Mekhennet reported from Rmeilan, Syria.
+Khabbat Abbas and The Washington Post’s Louisa Loveluck in Rmeilan contributed to this report.